xlsrln/cat/cat_rules.md

 #### Team championship:
 - There is one team championship
 - The best two drivers per team for each rally score team points
-- All team members drive the same car for the whole season
+- ~~All team members drive the same car for the whole season~~

 #### Liveries
 - Custom liveries are optional
-- Drivers should have their number plates on their liveries
+- It's encouraged if drivers have their number plates on their liveries
-- Team drivers should use their team livery
+- It's encouraged to have a team livery

 #### Game rules:
 - No ghosts.
 No unauthorised mods.